nasa/cumulus-api/content/logs.md

 ## List logs

+**Note:** This endpoint will only work if logs are being delivered to the Metrics system.
+Otherwise it will return a 400 Error.

 List processing logs from the Cumulus engine.
 A log's `level` field should be specified by their string value and be one of:
 * fatal (60)
 * error (50)